plus3it/gravitybee/README.rst

                                         containing your application.
                                         This directory must contain a ``setup.py`` file.
                                         *Default:* ``.``
-GB_VERBOSE        --verbose, -v         Verbose mode.
+GB_VERBOSE        --verbose, -v         Flag for verbose mode.
 GB_EXTRA_DATA     --extra-data, -e      Relative to package directory, any extra
                                         directories or files that need
                                         to be included, that wouldn't normally be